vilicvane/thenfail/README.md

 // for TypeScript to correctly load declaration files:
 // import Promise from './node_modules/thenfail/bld/thenfail';

-// In 1.6, better module resolution logic would be applied and things would
+// In TypeScript 1.6, better module resolution logic would be applied and
-// finally get smooth.
+// things would eventually get smooth.
 ```

 Then let's follow the ES6 standard: